aosman101/chebyshev-lln-clt/README.md

 # Chebyshev, LLN & CLT (Data Science)

-This lab notebook explores foundational probability concepts and their empirical behaviour:
+This lab notebook examines fundamental concepts of probability and their practical applications.
 - Building an **idealised binomial distribution** (Pascal’s triangle) and coin-flip experiments.
-- The **Law of Large Numbers (LLN)**: sample means stabilizing as n grows.
+- The **Law of Large Numbers (LLN)**: sample means stabilising as n grows.
 - The **Central Limit Theorem (CLT)**: distribution of sample means.
 - **Chebyshev’s inequality** on a discrete die, plus **tail-probability checks** for Uniform, Normal, and Gamma distributions.